 NumXL also supports three probability distributions for the innovations or the residuals, Gaussian students T and the generalized error distribution aka GED.
 For this demo, we will choose Gaussian.

 Now specify what output you wish to generate for this model.
 Look under options.

 One, the guessed parameters checkbox instructs NumXL to initialize the values of the model parameters.

-Three, the residual diagnosis checkbox will be covered in details in module 7, so let's skip this one.
+Three, the residual diagnosis checkbox will be covered in detail in module 7, so let's skip this one.

-In the output range, the current active cell will be shown by default.
+In the output range, the currently active cell will be shown by default.
 This works for our example, so we press OK.

-Let's look closely to the models parameters output.
+Let's look closer at the model's parameters output.

 The mu is the time and variable conditional mean of the process, the alphas are two the coefficients of the GARCH component model, the betas are the coefficients of the ARCH component model.
 Note that number of alphas and betas are related to the model order, P and Q.

 The parameters values are set with a quick yet valid guess.
 For instance, the mu is initialized with the sample mean and alpha zero is initialized with the sample standard variance and all other parameters are left zero.
 Please note the model is not yet calibrated, so the parameters are not optimal.